FAQS: Undergraduate - Northern School of Contemporary Dance

 Students receive ongoing feedback in practical classes and through the tutorial system in which professional and academic development are considered and evaluated.

-What facilities are available for health and wellbeing?
+What support is available for health and wellbeing?

 Our counselling service is free and confidential (unless a student is at risk), and is available for all students to access.
-The first step is to book an appointment with our dedicated Student Support Manager, who can assess immediate needs and discuss options for ongoing support.
+The first step is to book an appointment with our dedicated Head of Student Support, who can assess immediate needs and discuss options for ongoing support.

 From there, it is then decided what level of support feels right.
 For example, we could offer: